LENOX -- A proposed, fenced-in dog park has moved one step closer to reality at Kennedy Park.

 During an animated 45-minute discussion, Kennedy Park Committee member Ruth Wheeler stated that "people are worried that if we put a dog park there, that dogs aren’t going to be allowed in Kennedy Park.
 We have to be clear that these are two separate issues."

 Wheeler emphasized that there has been no committee discussion of any alteration of the current park policy, which allows dogs as long as owners keep them under their control at all times, as required by a town bylaw.
-She also said documented cases involving problems with unrestrained dogs have been rare, since many minor incidents such as "nips" are not reported to police or the animal control officer.

 "My intention is not to get dogs out of Kennedy Park," Fowler said.
 "My intention is to have a legal area for the dogs to be unleashed."